 Verbena grown close together give a colorful, lively, blanketed effect.

-Flowers in pink, purple and other colors cluster at the top.
+Flowers in pink, purple and other colors cluster at the top which attracts butterflies.

 They attract butterflies and may be grown in hanging baskets for another pop of color.

-They create an attractive appearance in your house when grown in window boxes.
-Add color to beach landscapes – one of our annuals for the beach.
+They create an attractive appearance in the landscape when grown in full sun window boxes, as a ground cover.
+Add color to rock gardens and beach landscapes and is one of our annuals for the beach.